Tyrone Garner (politician): Mayoral tenure

-In a Facebook post on January 29, 2024, Mayor Garner announced he would temporarily step aside as mayor to undergo a medical procedure.
-Tom Burroughs, former Democratic member of the Kansas House of Representatives and current Unified Government At-Large District 2 Commissioner served as Mayor Pro Tempore during the recovery period and Garner returned to office on May 2, 2024.
+In a Facebook post on January 29, 2024, Garner announced he would temporarily step aside as mayor to undergo a medical procedure.
+Tom Burroughs, former Democraticmember of the Kansas House of Representatives and current Unified Government At-Large District 2 Commissioner served as Mayor Pro Tempore during the recovery period and Garner returned to office on April 15, 2024.

 On November 19, 2024, Garner's office released a statement saying he would not seek re-election after his current term.
+Garner facilitated a graceful transition of leadership to incoming Mayor, Crystal Watson, with his tenure officially concluding on December 14, 2025.

 Controversies

-On December 16, 2021, Garner proposed ending the county's mask mandate early amid rising COVID-19 cases and against the appeal of county health officials.
-The repeal of the mask mandate was one of Garner's first acts in office.
+On December 16, 2021, steaming from pockets of constituents recommendations, Garner facilitated Commissioners debate on ending the county's mask mandate early, against the appeal of county health officials.
+The repeal was ultimately approved by a majority of Commissioners.